Reducing the Risk of Carbon Monoxide Poisoning

 In addition to getting professional inspections, here are some tips you can follow to minimize the risk of carbon monoxide poisoning in your home:

-• Install a carbon monoxide detector on every level of your home, including the attic/basement and garage (if attached).
+- Install a carbon monoxide detector on every level of your home, including the attic/basement and garage (if attached).
 Detectors should be situated at least five feet above floor level and in a location where they can be easily heard from all rooms in the house.
 Change the batteries every six months and test the detectors regularly.
-To learn more about installing carbon monoxide detectors, read this article.